 Enroll in a Class.
 One reason that getting outdoors in the winter can be tough for dog owners is because it’s often dark when we go to work and dark (and cold!) by the time we get home.
 Doggie Day Care can be a wonderful way to make sure that your pooch is properly exercised and tired at the end of the day.
-At Ambassador Animal Hospital, for instance, we let friendly, like-sized dogs play together in our large, fenced yard, where we have plenty of toys and games to keep them entertained.

 Before You Head Outdoors